About

 You can read about my typical writing day here, at My (Small Press) Writing Day, curated by the hardest working man in poetry, rob mclennan.
 (Typical, that is, until May of 2022, when I moved, upending all my daily routines for the first time in years.
 I still haven’t quite settled back into a regular routine…)

-I am also a peripheral member of the Poetry Blogging Network.
+I am also an extremely peripheral member of the Poetry Blogging Network.
+(Which reminds me: maybe I should blog about poetry a little more often…)

 The interior life is often stupid.